-Before you consider rehiring an employee who previously left your organization, it’s important to understand the key differentiators that separate potential boomerang employees from permanent alumni.
+It’s important to understand the key differentiators between boomerang employees from permanent alumni.

-As the term suggests, permanent alumni will remain just that—permanently separated from an organization.
-These individuals likely stayed at the company for many years and had a good grasp of the organization’s overall culture and values.
-However, at a certain point, these individuals decided that the company was not the right fit for them; this could be due to dissatisfaction with company culture, the need for a career change or any number of other work-related issues.
-Note here that a key factor in any of these reasons for leaving is an internal desire to resign.
+Permanent alumni will remain just that—permanently separated from an organisation.
+These individuals may have been successful at an organisation.
+However, at some point, they decided that the company was not the right fit for them any longer.
+This could be due to any number of work-related issues, like dissatisfaction with company culture or the need for a career change.
+The key factor in their reasoning for resigning an internal desire to leave.

 “I guess I’m an extreme example of a boomerang employee, being 12 years between engagements.
 I first worked for Springboard way back in 2008.
 My wife and I had just returned from living in England and had recently had our first child, and Springboard was a great chance for me to apply the budding skills I’d developed selling a recruitment solution in Europe.
 After 2 years I left to explore other roles in the industry, and spent the next 12 years building my knowledge and expertise at other SaaS providers.

 A few months ago Springboard approached me about heading up their sales function, an opportunity I’d been searching for some time, and I was truly excited at the prospect of taking on the challenge and applying everything I’d learned since leaving the business many years ago.
 It’s been 3 months now and I’m absolutely loving it.
 The product is as rich and functional as I remember, and even more heartening a large number of my old colleagues are still here, a testament to how Springboard nurtures and treats their employees.